zar67/cgd-devlog/_posts/2021-10-17-jame-one-start.md

   }
 }
 {% endhighlight %}

+I did come across some issues with the crouching where the player would become stuck in the collider of a platform when standing up underneath it, this was because I was setting the m_crouchInput variable directly in the crouch check, meaning it would be overriden by the input system.
+I simple fixed this by adding the crouch variable seen above to be temporarily created and update in the UpdateCrouch() function.

 By the end of the first week of the Game Jam I have the basic movement for the character setup, meaning that it is easier for others in the group to test out their work.
 I still need to work on: complex movement (climbing), camera, UI and finding/making more sprites to use in the game.
 My aim for next week is to get the complex movement of climbing and wall jumping implemented, then I can begin to work on the other, smaller, tasks.